 Now in its 30th year, this BBC Radio 2 competition celebrates young talent singing for worship in churches, chapels, cathedrals and beyond.
 Following 2 rigorous preliminary rounds, the grand final of the competition took place at Manchester Cathedral and was hosted by presenter of Radio 2’s The Sunday Hour, Diane Louise Jordan.
 Eight contestants from around the UK performed in front of a panel which included composer Bob Chilcott, vocal coach Carrie Grant, and Manchester Cathedral director of music Christopher Stokes.

 Florence's winning performance of Dear Lord and Father of Mankind and How beautiful are the feet from Handel's Messiah won fulsome praise from celebrity vocal coach Carrie Grant who applauded her authority, story telling and connection to the music and found the interpretation 'really, really, really moving'.
-Hear Florence on iPlayer at 39.50 minutes into the broadcast.

 Head judge Bob Chilcott praised all the choristers’ composure.
 ‘The ability that these young people show is quite special.
 They hide such a lot of work and technique in such young people.
 To be singing to that level is quite something.’